-Placement of Subheads Within Text
+Placement of Subheadings Within Text

 Throughout the ages, men and women have developed their skills of communication (Donawerth, 2002).
 One technique for informing and persuading is to arrange facts into logically progressive segments that lead to a conclusion.
-First level subheads are used to alert the reader to major topics being covered in each chapter.
-Second and third level subheads mark subdivisions within the major topics.
-The placement of the subheads within the text designates the hierarchy of the subheads.
-To maintain this hierarchy, the first subhead of each chapter must be a first level subhead and subheads must always be placed in first-second-third-level order (i.e., a third level subhead cannot immediately follow a first level subhead).
+First-level subheadings are used to alert the reader to major topics being covered in each chapter.
+Second- and third-level subheadings mark subdivisions within the major topics.
+The placement of the subheadings within the text designates the hierarchy of the subheadings.
+To maintain this hierarchy, the first subheading of each chapter must be a first-level subheading and subheadings must always be placed in first-second-third-level order (i.e., a third-level subheading cannot immediately follow a first-level subheading).

-Formatting of First Level Subheads and Lower Level Subheads
+Formatting of First-Level Subheadings and Lower Level Subheadings

-First level subheads are centered on a line separate from text, and they are in bold font and use headline style capitalization.
+First-level subheadings are centered on a line separate from text, and they are in bold font and use headline style capitalization.
 For headline style capitalization, the first word and all significant words are capitalized.
 The definition of significant word varies between style guides.
 Figure 1 lists the types of words that are not capitalized in headline style caps.

-Line Spacing for Long First Level or Second Level Subheads That Take up More Than One Line
+Line Spacing for Long First-Level or Second-Level Subheadings That Take up More Than One Line

-If a first level subhead or a second level subhead uses more than one line, use single line spacing within the subhead and double line spacing before and after it.
-Fill the first line of the subhead with text before continuing to a new line.
+If a first-level subheading or a second-level subheading uses more than one line, keep double line spacing within the subheading.
+Fill the first line of the subheading with text before continuing to a new line.

-Second Level Subheads and Lower Level Subheads
+Second-Level Subheadings and Lower Level Subheadings

-Second level subheads begin at the left margin on a line separate from text, and they are in bold font and use headline style capitalization.
+Second-level subheadings begin at the left margin on a line separate from text, and they are in bold font and use headline style capitalization.

-Third level subheads.
-Third level subheads are very different from first and second level subheads.
-Third level subheads are in bold font like the other levels of subheads.
-However, third level subheads are placed on the same line as text.
-Third level subheads are indented and end with a period before beginning the first sentence of the text.
-Third level subheads use sentence style capitalization in which the first word is capitalized as well as any word or words that would be capitalized in a sentence in the text.
+Third-level subheadings.
+Third-level subheadings are in bold font like the other levels of subheadings.
+However, third-level subheadings are placed on the same line as text.
+Third-level subheadings are indented and end with a period before beginning the first sentence of the text.
+Third-level subheadings use sentence style capitalization in which the first word is capitalized as well as any word or words that would be capitalized in a sentence in the text.
 Table 2 has examples of sentence style caps.
-If a third level subhead fills more than one line, use double line spacing.
+If a third-level subheading fills more than one line, use double line spacing.